google-gemini/gemma-cookbook/README.md

     Higher-performing and more efficient, available in 2B, 9B, 27B parameter sizes
 * Gemma variants
   * [CodeGemma](https://ai.google.dev/gemma/docs/codegemma)\
-    For a variety of coding tasks
+    Fine-tuned for a variety of coding tasks
   * [PaliGemma](https://ai.google.dev/gemma/docs/paligemma)\
     Vision Language Model\
     For a deeper analysis of images and provide useful insights